-- Open the Java Console from a system where you have installed it, double-click on the Veritas Cluster Manager (Java Console) icon on the desktop. - You can also launch Veritas Cluster Manager (Java Console) from Start > All Programs > Veritas > Veritas Cluster Server > Veritas Cluster Manager (Java Console) or, on Windows 2012 operating systems, from the Apps menu in the Start screen. - From the left-pane, right-click the service group you want to take offline and select the node you want to take offline.
+- Open the Java Console from a system where you have installed it, double-click on the Veritas Cluster Manager (Java Console) icon on the desktop. - You can also launch the Veritas Cluster Manager (Java Console) from the Apps menu on the Start screen. - 2 From the left-pane, right-click the service group you want to take offline and select the node you want to take offline.
 Click Yes to take the application group offline.